jotamarco/jotamarco.github.io/_pages/portfolio.md

     - ISSN: 18727115, 0167739X

 ### TPC member in peer review conferences

+**2024**
+- SRDS: The 43rd International Symposium on Reliable Distributed Systems
+- ICEGOV: The 17th International Conference on Theory and Practice of Electronic Governance

 **2023**
 - ISCC: The 28th IEEE Symposium on Computers and Communications